-- > harmonization of national approaches in order to set up a corridor model for trafficmanagement;
+- harmonization of national approaches in order to set up a corridor model for traffic management;

-- harmonization of national approaches in order to set up a corridor model for traffic performance management;
+- harmonization of national approaches in order to set up a corridor model for traffic performancemanagement;

 - cooperate in drafting the CID;

 - define the Priority rules;

-- > draft the performance management report;
+- draft the performance management report;

-- > propose the corridor objectives.
+- propose the corridor objectives.

-A representative from MÁV leads this Working Group.
+- investigating and analyzing of the raw data the KPIs stemming from A representative from MÁV leads this Working Group.